m-vdb/ethic-contracts/README.md

 ## Building the contract

-Simply call `make` in the repository folder and it will build the opcodes.
+Simply call `gulp` in the repository folder and it will build the contract configuration file (`contract.json`) and a javascript template (`create_contract.js`) that you can use to create the contract on the network.